marckean/marcseparation/_docs/the_report.md

 ### Any views expressed by the children and any factors (such as maturity and level of understanding) that may affect the weight to be accorded to those views:

 Both children put their father in the house next door to their own house in the drawing and themselves with their mother.
 Charlie included Chloe and the dog in his home.
 Chloe put Charlie next door with the father and Chelsea, her cousin.
 This illustrates that both children want to see their father.
 Neither of the children had a mature understanding of the decisions being made about their future.
 Charlie was not particularly mature for his age but appeared at least average in intelligence.
-Chloe seemed bri_ghtbut was only eight and two months at the time of the assessment and quite attached to the mother and possibly too knowledgeable about the court proceedings.
+Chloe seemed bright but was only eight and two months at the time of the assessment and quite attached to the mother and possibly too knowledgeable about the court proceedings.

 ### The extent to which each of the parents has taken, or failed to take the opportunity to: